jithin-renji/Nuke/README.md

 ## Installation

-NOTE: At the moment, Nuke can only be installed and run on Linux.
+At the moment, Nuke can only be installed and run on Linux.
 Download the source tree and change to the source directory.
 Run ```make install``` to make and install Nuke.